High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Channel Specific Constellation Optimisation

 Now, again, the only step left to obtain the gradient is to evaluate the expected value of the multidimensional integral over the support of $\vect{z}$, which again can be numerically evaluated with a \ac{GHQ}.

-\section{Channel specific constellation optimisation}
+\section{Channel Specific Constellation Optimisation}

-In the previous section, we simply computed the gradient of the MI and GMI.
-This calculates the performance given the constellation coordinates and fixed noise variance.
-For optimisation of constellations for the \ac{AWGN} channel, the \ac{SNR} is fixed at the desired value.
-When looking at the definition of $\text{SNR} \triangleq \frac{\mathrm{E}[||X||^2]}{\mathrm{E}[||Z||^2]}$, knowing that the $\mathrm{E}[||Z||^2]\triangleq N\sigma_z^2$ is fixed, it can be seen that the signal power $\mathrm{E}[||X||^2]$ needs to be constrained, as previously noted.

-However, simply normalising the constellation, the optimisation problem becomes unconstrained and invariant to the signal power.
-This is achieved by introducing a normalisation function and defining the optimisation function as the composite function of the normalisation function and the \ac{AIR} function.
-To obtain the gradient of a composition of functions, we can view the problem in a vector calculus framework.
-With the partial derivative, a Jacobian matrix can be constructed for the \ac{AIR} calculation.
+In the previous section, we simply computed the gradient of the MI and GMI for the \ac{AWGN} channel.
+This allows us to compute the performance metric given the constellation coordinates and fixed noise variance.
+For optimisation of constellations in the \ac{AWGN} channel, the \ac{SNR} is fixed at the desired value.
+When looking at the definition of $\text{SNR} \triangleq \frac{\mathrm{E}[||X||^2]}{\mathrm{E}[||Z||^2]}$, and assuming that the $\mathrm{E}[||Z||^2]\triangleq N\sigma_z^2$ is fixed, it can be seen that the signal power $\mathrm{E}[||X||^2]$ needs to be constrained, as previously noted.
+Normalising the constellation leads to an unconstrained optimisation problem which is invariant to the input constellation energy.
+This invariance is achieved by introducing a normalisation function and defining the optimisation function as the composite of the normalisation and the \ac{AIR}, as described in the next section.